 Puckett has also connected with universities and colleges in the region about getting students directly involved in working with businesses.
 He’s recruited community organizations and others to lend support as partners throughout the region.

-Corey Tyree, Ph.D., director of Energy & Environment for Southern Research and a co-founder of The Prosperity Fund, said areas that see their traditional economic base weaken must embrace innovation and new job-creation approaches.
+Corey Tyree, Ph.D., director of strategic growth initiatives for Southern Research and a co-founder of The Prosperity Fund, said areas that see their traditional economic base weaken must embrace innovation and new job-creation approaches.

 “Alabama knows how to turn its assets into jobs.
 We did it with coal.
 Our state’s natural resources fueled massive industries like steel and electric power that were the backbone of America’s growth.
 Luckily we have other assets that can be a source of job creation.
 Small businesses like A&A are one of those assets.
 Let’s invest in them.
 Let’s deploy resources to serve urban and rural Alabama.
 That’s what The Prosperity Fund is about,” Tyree said.